 Ven Ho Moi

 A super popular spot right on the corner of the lake with seating both inside and outside next to the lake.

-We went here to check out the fruit salad which we had been told about and we were not disappointed at all, not only was it HUGE and packed with juicy and fresh tropical fruits but it also included one of our al time favourite ingredients, avocado.
+We went here to check out the fruit salad which we had been told about and we were not disappointed at all.
+Not only was it HUGE and packed with juicy and fresh tropical fruits but it also included one of our all time favourite ingredients, avocado.